sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: A creature you touch has the *posioned* condition removed if it was inflicted by Single Gate Poison Gu.

 ### Single Gate Poison Gu
 *When Single Gate Poison Gu is successfully refined, a rank 3 Close Gate Gu is also refined.
-This Gu costs no primeval essence and has no effect other than to remove the poisoned condition inflicted by Single Gate Poison Gu.*
+Close Gate Gu costs no primeval essence and has no effect other than to remove the poisoned condition inflicted by Single Gate Poison Gu.*

 *Rank 3 Attack*